Spring Auto scanning components

 CustomerService [customerDAO=Hello , This is CustomerDAO]

-This is how auto components scanning declared in Spring.
+This is how auto components scanning works in Spring.

 By default, Spring will lower case the first character of the component – from ‘CustomerService’ to ‘customerService’.
 And you can retrieve this component with name ‘customerService’.